Find out more about how we deal with unauthorised encampments in Bournemouth

 - Book court bailiffs to evict the group

 - Clean up the site and make it secure once the people have left

 The whole process, from start to finish can take between 14 to 21 days.
 Each case depends on the individual circumstances, and court or bailiff availability.

 What about antisocial behaviour relating to an encampment?

 If you see anyone being antisocial or breaking the law, then you must report it to the police straight away, just as you would if you saw anyone committing a crime.
 This will help the council and the police decide how to deal with the group.

 How much does it cost to deal with unauthorised camps in Bournemouth?

-You can find out how much unauthorised encampments cost each year here.
+Find out how much unauthorised encampments cost each year.